AaronZ345/StyleSinger/README.md

 ### Quick Inference

-We provide a mini-set of test samples to demonstrate StyleSinger in [here](https://drive.google.com/drive/folders/1O4pn7UeLzLGjL89nHd7F-rSQybhUCzrA?usp=sharing).
+We provide a mini-set of Chinese test samples to demonstrate StyleSinger in [here](https://drive.google.com/drive/folders/1O4pn7UeLzLGjL89nHd7F-rSQybhUCzrA?usp=sharing).
 Specifically, we provide samples of statistical files which is for faster IO.
 Please download the statistical files at `data/binary/style/`, while the WAV files are for listening.

 Run
 ```bash